zeeshanakram3/soulsooth/README.md

-# MeditateGPT
+# SoulSooth

 Experience personalized AI-powered meditation sessions tailored to your emotional state.
-MeditateGPT uses advanced AI to create custom meditation scripts and soothing audio guidance just for you.
+SoulSooth uses advanced AI to create custom meditation scripts and soothing audio guidance just for you.

-## Sponsors

-If you are interested in sponsoring my repos, please contact me at [ads@takeoffai.org](mailto:ads@takeoffai.org).

-Or sponsor me directly on [GitHub Sponsors](https://github.com/sponsors/mckaywrigley).

 ## Tech Stack